 (Italics: Previous Analysis Due to Limited Price Change)

 Buyers, however, recently regained consciousness and elevated the currency pair to within a stone’s throw of resistance at $1.1473-1.1583.
 In light of its long-standing position, the aforementioned resistance could be a location sellers attempt to make a show from.
 Adding to this, the pair took out 2nd November low (2020) at $1.1603 in late September (2021), suggesting the early stages of a downtrend on the weekly timeframe.
 This is reinforced by the monthly timeframe’s primary downtrend since mid-2008.

 Trend on this scale has been lower since June 2021.
 A decisive breach of the noted trendline, nonetheless, could offer a bullish tone, targeting as far north as Quasimodo resistance at $1.1667.

 Observed Technical Levels:

-Long term, we’re at the lower boundary of weekly resistance at $1.1473-1.1583, structure perhaps hindering further buying beyond the daily timeframe’s 7-month trendline resistance, extended from the high $1.2254, may be enough to stimulate a bearish showing.
+Long term, weekly resistance at $1.1473-1.1583 may hamper further buying.
+Before reaching the latter, however, the daily timeframe’s 7-month trendline resistance, extended from the high $1.2254, may be enough to stimulate a bearish showing.

 Prime support at $0.6968-0.7242 continues to play a crucial role on the weekly timeframe.
 Bulls, as you can see, welcomed a bullish phase into the close of 2021.
 Should buyers continue pressing higher, resistance is formed at $0.7501.